drpetersonfernandes/PS3BatchLauncherCreator/README.md

-# PS3BatchLauncherCreator
+# CreateBatchFilesForPS3Games

-A batch file creator for RPCS3 emulator.

-## How it works

-This utility creates batch files for PS3 games to easily launch them on the RPCS3 emulator.
+CreateBatchFilesForPS3Games is a utility that creates batch files for launching PS3 games using the RPCS3 emulator.

-The utility asks the user for the folder where you store all your PS3 game folders, then it asks for the location of the RPCS3 emulator.

-It will create batch files for every [game folder] inside the specified folder.
-It will also create batch files for the [game folders] inside the RPCS3 emulator folder [RPCS3\dev_hdd0\game\\].

-The batch files will be saved inside the user specified folder.
+With a simple, guided interface, users can quickly generate launcher files for all games in a specified directory.

+## How It Works

+The application walks you through the following steps:

+1. **Select RPCS3 Executable:** Choose the location of the RPCS3 emulator executable (`rpcs3.exe`).
+2. **Select Games Folder:** Choose the root folder that contains your PS3 game folders.
+3. **Create Batch Files:** Click the "Create Batch Files" button to generate a launcher for each game.

+The program generates two sets of batch files:
+- One for each game folder found within the selected directory.
+- One for game folders located inside the RPCS3 directory (`RPCS3\dev_hdd0\game\`).

-The application will automatically read the PARAM.SFO inside every [game folder] to extract the game TITLE.
-This TITLE will be used to name the created batch file.
+The application automatically reads the `PARAM.SFO` file in each game folder to extract the official game title, which is then used to name the batch file.

-To launch a game, you just need to double-click on the batch file.

-This batch file can be called directly from any Emulator Launcher or Emulator Frontend, or even from Steam.

-It was originally designed by the creator of the [Simple Launcher](https://github.com/drpetersonfernandes/SimpleLauncher) emulator frontend, but it can be used with any frontend or even without one.
+## Features

+- **User-Friendly Interface:** Clear guidance through each step of the process.
+- **Automatic Game Detection:** Identifies game folders within the specified directories.
+- **Accurate Batch File Naming:** Extracts game titles from `PARAM.SFO` to name batch files appropriately.
+- **Seamless Game Launching:** Batch files can be used to launch games directly, integrated into any emulator frontend, or added to Steam.
+- **Detailed Logging:** Real-time logs inform you of the progress and any errors during the batch file creation process.

-## Bat File Examples
+## Usage Examples

+After generating the batch files, you can launch your games by simply double-clicking the corresponding file.
+These scripts are also compatible with any emulator launcher or frontend.

+### Example Batch File Command

 ```bat
 "G:\Emulators\RPCS3\rpcs3.exe" --no-gui "G:\Emulators\RPCS3\dev_hdd0\game\NPUB30024\USRDIR\EBOOT.BIN"